 Editor's note: The conditions to trigger a slice selection in the Initial AMF are FFS

 4b.
-[Conditional] NSSF to Initial AMF: Slice Selection response (AMF Set or list of AMF addresses, List of (Allowed S-NSSAI [, NSI ID]))
+[Conditional] NSSF to Initial AMF: Slice Selection response (AMF Set or list of AMF addresses, List of (Allowed S-NSSAI), [NRF(s)])

 The NSSF returns to initial AMF the AMF Set (or a list of candidate AMF addresses) of the AMFs that serve at least the selected NSIs for the selected S-NSSAI combination (i.e. the Allowed S-NSSAIs).
-The NSSF also provides the Allowed NSSAI and, if needed, the NSI ID for each NSI selected for each of the S-NSSAIs that Allowed NSSAI includes.
+The NSSF also provides the Allowed NSSAI and, optional NRF(s) to be used to select NFs/services within the selected Network Slice instance(s) based on operator configuration.

-Editor's note: Whether NSI ID is needed is FFS.
+For roaming scenarios, the NSSF in VPLMN knows UE is a roamer based on the PLMN ID of the SUPI included in the Slice Selection Request.
+The NSSF in VPLMN determines Allowed NSSAI and provides HPLMN specific S-NSSAI corresponding to each VPLMN specific S-NSSAI included in Allowed NSSAI.
+Based on operator configuration, the NSSF in VPLMN may also return the VPLMN NRF(s) and HPLMN NRF(s) respectively to be used to select NFs/services within the selected Network Slice instance of VPLMN and HPLMN.

 Editor's note: Logic during roaming is FFS.

 5. [Conditional] Initial AMF to old AMF: Namf_Communication_RegistrationCompleteNotify (failure cause ).